brookhong/DBGPavim/README.markdown

     php_value xdebug.remote_port 9009
     </pre>

-* Save debugger.py and debugger.vim to your ~/.vim/plugin
+* Save dbgpavim.py and dbgpavim.vim to your ~/.vim/plugin

 * Open your php file, use :Bp to set breakpoints